ricardodpcosta/ricardodpcosta.github.io/research/sintering.md

 <p style="margin-bottom:1cm;"></p>

-In \[[J. Castro et al., 2023](https://doi.org/10.1063/5.0159825)], we developed a computational framework to simulate the SLS process for polymeric applications at the particle-length scale, aiming to capture the influence of the most significant process parameters.
+In \[[J. Castro et al., 2023](https://doi.org/10.1063/5.0159825)], we developed a computational framework to simulate the SLS process for polymeric applications at the **particle-length scale**, aiming to capture the influence of the most significant process parameters.
 Specifically, **LIGGGHTS** was employed to simulate powder bed deposition with a realistic particle size distribution, while **OpenFOAM** was used to model the heat and mass transfer phenomena as well as the laser-induced sintering between particles on a representative powder bed section.
 In a subsequent work, \[[J. Castro et al., 2024](https://doi.org/10.3390/ma17081845)], we extended the model to account for both virgin and reused polymer granules with different viscosities, providing a more faithful representation of the actual feedstock.
 The numerical predictions showed strong agreement with experimental observations, confirming the potential of the developed model as a powerful tool to analyse and optimise the SLS process.